bkleinen/bkleinen.github.io/ws2013/info1/labs/exercise-05.md

 should include:

 - A description of what you did during the lab, including a record of what worked, what problems you encountered, and answers to the questions as asked.
-- A copy of the final version of your Notebook code (as ZIP file)
+- A copy of the final version of your Notebook code
+- **a copy of the greenfoot project**  (both, notebook + kara, within a single as ZIP file)
 - The names and roles of any collaborators in any parts of the exercise.
 - A record of how long you needed for this lab and what you learned.